have traced my roots back to Cyrus Hamlin of Maine (founder of Robert

 Encyclopedia, gives more detailed information on the development of

-the Baker shops, answering some of the above questions.
+the Baker shops, answering some of the above questions - probable view of one of these shops.

 3- Recently through a Turkish